catherinedevlin/ipython-sql/README.rst

     ======================
     Poet       733

+If no connect string is supplied, ``5sql`` will provide a list of existing connections;
+however, if no connections have yet been made and the environment variable ``DATABASE_URL`` is available, that will be used.

 For secure access, you may dynamically access your credentials (e.g. from your system environment or `getpass.getpass`) to avoid storing your password in the notebook itself.
 Use the `$` before any variable to access it in your `%sql` command.

 .. code-block:: python